 I am second author on the paper "CONFIG: Controllable Neural Face Image Generation", published at ECCV 2020.
 In this work, we use a novel model utilising adversarial learning to create an image generation framework that can be controlled via interpretable inputs.
 Code is available here.

 I am second author on the paper "Interpretable Transformations with Encoder-Decoder Networks" (published at ICCV 2017).
 In this work, we demonstrate how to constrain feature space rotations to correspond to changes in images in autoencoder frameworks.

-I am second author on the paper "Harmonic Networks: Deep Translation and Rotation Equivariance" (CVPR 2017).
+I am second author on the paper "Harmonic Networks: Deep Translation and Rotation Equivariance" (published at CVPR 2017).
 The complete codebase for both the core algorithms and tensorflow training environment can be found here.

 I have been interested in advanced image denoising algorithms since working in this area for the Moving Picture Company, London.
 This repository contains my general c++ denoising framework, including a full implementation of the BM3D and Non-Local Bayes algorithms.
 It also includes code for making those algorithms interact with neural networks and is fully multi-threaded using boost.

 The main project of my second MSc project dealt with the simulation of viscoelastic tissue for surgical simulation.
-I was awarded high distinction marks of 87 for my thesis "Simulating Organic Tissue with Position Based Dynamics" under the supervision of Dr Danail Stoyanov.
+I was awarded high distinction marks for my thesis "Simulating Organic Tissue with Position Based Dynamics" under the supervision of Dr Danail Stoyanov.
 The code for this project can be found here.
 It contains classes for advanced data IO of deforming 3d meshes using alembic, and a solver capable of simulating 20000 tetrahedra at 200FPS on a Geforce GTX 680.

 This is a short list of my academic history.
-Please note that more details can be found on LinkedIn.

 I am proficient in the following programming languages: